Meteor spacecraft family

 Published: 2009 Sept.
 17

-Russia hopes to jumpstart its space meteorology with the launch of a new-generation weather-forecasting satellite.
+Russia jump-started its space meteorology with the launch of a new-generation weather-forecasting satellite.
 The Soyuz-2-1b rocket lifted off from Baikonur Cosmodrome's Site 31, on Sept.
 17, 2009, at 19:55:07 Moscow Time, carrying the first of three Meteor-M spacecraft.

 The launch of the first Meteor-M satellite marks the re-institution of the nation's space weather-forecasting capabilities at the new technological level, Russian space officials said.
 They promised to build up the Russian meteorological network to include three satellites in the Sun-sunchronous orbit and three in the geostationary orbit.
 Meteor's manufacturer, the VNIIEM center in Moscow, also promised the development of the Meteor-4 series of satellites around 2013.
 (361) Prior to this mission, Russia had no funcitioning meteorological satellites in orbit, and, according to the national press, had to purchase weather-forecasting data abroad.